-- Broaden Horizons: A senior can learn new skills and have unique experiences at Day care.
+- Broaden Horizons: A senior can learn new skills and have unique experiences at Daycare.
 Perhaps they will take part in arts and crafts.
-Often there is musical performances and other types of entertainment.
+Often there are musical performances and other types of entertainment.

 - Discussions: Seniors are encouraged to socialize with others and become involved with discussion groups.
 Maybe they will talk about movies or books.

 - Excellent Nutrition: Many seniors don’t pay attention to proper nutrition.
 Most Day care centers will provide nutritious meals and provide for unique dietary requirements.

 - Personal Care: It’s very common for seniors to either ignore or forget about personal grooming.
 Adult daycare centers will help seniors with daily living activities that might include hygiene and grooming.

 - Transportation: Some Daycare centers might drive a senior to and from the daycare facility and also provide transportation for any planned outings.

 - Caregiver Respite: Caregivers need a break too.
 A senior daycare facility is a great option if a caregiver needs a break or perhaps wants to take a caregiver much-needed vacation.
 Being a caregiver can be very demanding.

 - Temporary Assistance: Some caregivers are also very busy with their own personal lives and often find themselves living life on two fronts.
 At times there are other commitments that make it impossible to look after the senior.
 Adult Daycare is an excellent option.